hydro-informatics/hydro-informatics.github.io/pages/get-started/geo.md

 conda create  -c conda-forge -n qgiscube python=3.6 qgis=3 datacube conda activate qgiscube
 ```

+### Get Useful Plugins <a name="plugins"></a>

+The conversion between geospatial data types and numerical (computational) grids can be facilitated with plugins.
+To install any plugin in *QGIS*, go to the `Plugins` menu > `Manage and Install Plugins...` > `All` tab > `Search...` for a relevant plugin and install it.

+In the context of river analysis, the following plugins are recommended and used at multiple places on this website:

+* The *Crayfish* plugin, which is available in the *QGIS* toolbox after the installation.

+### Enable the QGIS Toolbox <a name="qgis-tbx"></a>

+Follow the below illustrated instructions to enable the *QGIS* *Toolbox*.

+{% include image.html file="qgis-tbx.png" alt="enable QGIS toolbox" caption="Open QGIS' Toolbox window from the main menu." %}

 ## ArcGIS Pro {#agis}
 {% include important.html content="ArcGIS Pro is designed for Windows and will not run on macOS or Linux.
 In addition, a license needs to be purchased." %}